 Song Rating: 4.25/5

 MV Rating: 4.6/5

 Readers, what did you think of “One Of These Nights”?
 Is the reading of it as an elegy for the Sewol incident a convincing one?

-Below is a translation of the full Chinese version of the Gyeon-woo and Jik-nyeo tale:
+I have translated the full Chinese version of the Gyeon-woo and Jik-nyeo tale for further reading:

 Zhi Nü is the daughter of a king of heaven and a skilled weaver, while Niu Lang is an orphaned cow herder boy.
 He is dependent on his brother and sister-in-law for a living, but the latter despises him.
 She sends him off one day with nine cows, telling him not to return until he has ten of them.
 As he reflects sadly on his situation under a tree, an elderly man passes by and tells him to look for an old, injured cow on Fu Niu Mountain and nurse it back to health.

 Niu Lang finds the cow, and after being fed the cow speaks, explaining that it was once a deity, but was cast out of heaven because it broke some laws.
 It broke its legs while falling from the sky, and can only heal if he is bathed in flower dew daily for a full month.
 Niu Lang agrees to the arduous task, and brings the old cow home with the rest of the herd after it recovers.
 Niu Lang’s sister-in-law is displeased by his return, and chases him away, and he requests for the old cow to accompany him.